Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates

 \ABSTRACT{

-\IL{In this paper, we study a sequential decision making problem faced by e-commerce carriers related to when to send out a vehicle from the central depot to serve customer requests, and in which order to provide the service, under the assumption that the time at which parcels arrive at the depot is stochastic and dynamic.
-The objective is to maximize the number of parcels that can be delivered during the service hours.
-We propose two reinforcement learning approaches for solving this problem, one based on a policy function approximation (PFA) and the second on a value function approximation (VFA).
-Both methods are combined with a look-ahead strategy, in which future release dates are sampled in a Monte-Carlo fashion and a tailored batch approach is used to approximate the value of future states.
-Our PFA and VFA make a good use of branch-and-cut-based exact methods to improve the quality of decisions.
-We also establish sufficient conditions for partial characterization of optimal policy and integrate them into PFA/VFA.
-In an empirical study based on 720 benchmark instances, we conduct a competitive analysis using upper bounds with perfect information and we show that PFA and VFA greatly outperform two alternative myopic approaches.
-Overall, PFA provides best solutions, while VFA (which benefits from a two-stage stochastic optimization model) achieves a better tradeoff between solution quality and computing time. } }
+In this paper, we study a sequential decision-making problem faced by e-commerce carriers related to when to send out a vehicle from the central depot to serve customer requests, and in which order to provide the service, under the assumption that the time at which parcels arrive at the depot is stochastic and dynamic.
+The objective is to maximize the expected number of parcels that can be delivered during service hours.
+We propose two reinforcement learning (RL) approaches for solving this problem.
+These approaches rely on a look-ahead strategy in which future release dates are sampled in a Monte-Carlo fashion and a batch approach is used to approximate future routes.
+Both RL approaches are based on value function approximation - one combines it with a consensus function (VFA-CF) and the other one with a two-stage stochastic integer linear programming model (VFA-2S).
+VFA-CF and VFA-2S do not need extensive training as they are based on very few hyper-parameters and make good use of integer linear programming (ILP) and branch-and-cut-based exact methods to improve the quality of decisions.
+We also establish sufficient conditions for partial characterization of optimal policy and integrate them into VFA-CF/VFA-2S.
+In an empirical study, we conduct a competitive analysis using upper bounds with perfect information.
+We also show that VFA-CF and VFA-2S greatly outperform alternative approaches that: 1) do not rely on future information, or 2) are based on point estimation of future information, or 3) employ heuristics rather than exact methods, or 4) use exact evaluations of future rewards. }